 - parking over a dropped tactile kerb or any dropped kerb on a pedestrian footpath

 The police should be contacted on 101 for:

 Who carries out parking enforcement?

-We employ a service provider who carries out enforcement and administration on our behalf, but we are still fully responsible for managing on-street parking in Gloucestershire.
+We employ a service provider who carries out enforcement on our behalf, but we are still fully responsible for managing on-street parking in Gloucestershire.

 How do I apply for an advisory disabled drivers parking bay?